Get Hair, Health & Science News

 Dr. Marshall put together a DHT-balancing Nutrafol GrowthPlan® to help me achieve my hair goals.
 Keeping my hairline in mind, she recommended taking Nutrafol’s DHT Inhibitor and Hairbiotic in addition to Nutrafol For Men.

-Nutrafol’s DHT inhibitor has saw palmetto, which is known to slow down the enzyme that turns testosterone into DHT.
-The Hairbiotic was also included in my plan because a healthy gut biome helps balance hormones that can affect hair growth.
+Nutrafol’s DHT inhibitor has saw palmetto, which is known to help slow down the enzyme that turns testosterone into DHT.
+The Hairbiotic was also included in my plan because a healthy gut biome helps support hormones that can affect hair health.
 These two boosters complement the Men’s Core formula to target the underlying reasons for my thinning hair.

 A DHT-inhibiting diet